wgrathwohl/captcha_crusher/initial_model/README.md

 It is worth noting that my dataset for the "hard" captchas was very noisy ~8-9% incorrect labels, so while my best model solves the "hard" captchas with 90% accuracy, nearly all of the mistakes were actually due to incorrect labels.

-The dataset and trained models will not be shared due to an agreement with my employeer.

 Tensorflow is required for this package to run